egadly/warbirdSim/readme.txt

 			if it does it is fully lighted; otherwise it is dark *since skybox is fixed, use this strong lighting from ruber on ship for relative placement in space ambient light is weighted with diffuse weighted relative to it

+lastly, thank you to whoever reads this for looking over my work and (maybe) playing this game